lumin8/convert/README.md

 ## Tests
 One test currently exists as 'data_test.go'.
 This can be run from any machine, it bundles up a CSV from tests/trek/ and the json array of info (above), hits the endpoint, and receives the data back.
 Currently, a 200KB csv and a nominal json expand **3x** in the current arrangement for datasets (config/output.json)... this is not ideal, further testing may indicate a need to compress the verbosity of the output.json.

-## TBD
+## TBD Future Conversion Functionality
-Add SHP conversion functionality
+Add SHP conversion
-Add DXF conversion functionality
+Add DXF conversion
 Handle different Coordinate Systems
 Handle input of EPSG:3857 (utm meters) in addition to the already-accepted EPSG:4326 (lat long)